 Also of interest is that Farmers Branch has more people living here who work in computers and math than 95% of the places in the US.

 Farmers Branch is an extremely ethnically-diverse city.
 The people who call Farmers Branch home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Farmers Branch, accounting for 46.22% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Farmers Branch, accounting for 45.18% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Farmers Branch residents report their race to be White, followed by Asian.
-Important ancestries of people in Farmers Branch include German, English, Irish, European, and French.
+Important ancestries of people in Farmers Branch include German, English, Irish, Italian, and European.